rybla/riib11.github.io/_posts/2021-08-24-god-under-science.md

-The axiom of natural induction is required for any reasoning beyond the purely deductive (i.e. logic and, arguably, mathematics), and the _natural_ restriction ensures that not all possible inductions are considered valid (i.e. they must be natural inductions).
-The question of what qualifies an induction as natural is specified by a particular account of natural induction, which is an empirical investigation into how natural induction is actually used (i.e. "natural induction" definitionally refers to whatever we are using when we agree with some inductive arguments and disagree with others).
+The axiom of natural induction is required for any reasoning beyond the purely deductive (i.e. logic and, arguably, mathematics), and the _natural_ restriction ensures that not all possible inductions are considered valid (i.e. they must be _natural_ inductions).
+The question of which conditions qualify an induction as natural is specified by a particular account of natural induction, which should be resolved by an empirical investigation into how natural induction is actually used (i.e. "natural induction" definitionally refers to whatever we are using when we agree with some inductive arguments and disagree with others).

-These two axioms are in fact axioms because they are assumed in the epistemology of science and are not derivable.
+These two are in fact axioms because they are assumed in the epistemology of science and are not derivable.

 - Universal objectivity is not derivable since, without it, it is consistent to assume that universal subjectivity is false.